Best Carb For Ironhead

 You'll find three styles of Bendix Carb for Harley V-twins; 38mm fixed main jet (factory style), 38mm adjustable main jet, and 40mm adjustable main jet.

-The Keihin carbs found on 1976-1985 Sportsters are fixed-venturi units, not to be confused with the later slide-type (CV) carbs found on 1988 and up Evo Sportsters.
+The Keihin carbs found on 1976-1985 Sportsters are fixed-venturi 'butterfly' units, and should not be confused with later, slide-type (CV) carbs found on 1988 and up Evo Sportsters.

 In 1984, Harley-Davidson offered the XR-1000 Sportster, which featured a pair of 36mm Dell'Orto carburetors.

-The Harley XR-1000 had different intake manifolds, cylinders and heads from other Ironheads.
-With 70 factory horsepower, top speed was 125 mph.
+The Harley XR-1000 had different cylinders, heads, and intake manifolds from other Ironheads.
+With 70 factory horsepower, top speed was over 120 mph.

 Mikuni Carburetor

-The Mikuni is a slide-type carburetor, also known as a CV (constant velocity) carburetor.
+The Mikuni is a slide-type carburetor, or CV (constant velocity) carburetor.
 On a stock or slightly-modified motor, a 38mm Mikuni is a good choice for a 1000cc Ironhead Sportster.

 Read: Install Mikuni Carb on Sportster

-NOTE: A Mikuni carb sticks out a little more than a stock Bendix, which may give a slight obstruction to your right knee.
+NOTE: A Mikuni carb does stick out a little more than a stock Bendix, which may give a slight obstruction to your right knee.

 S&S Super B vs Super E